-The bridging elements are placed directly under the first or second scaffolding level and braced (see section 9.2 and Appendix C of approval Z-8.1-185.1 dated 3 January 2016).
-For this purpose, bridging girders are used which are connected to the vertical frames by means of the weldedon semi-couplers (see section 5.10).
+The bridging elements are placed directly under the first or second scaffolding level and braced (see section 9.2).
+For this purpose, bridging girders are used which are connected to the vertical frames by means of the welded-on semi-couplers (see section 5.10).